sezan92/attention_sezan/README.md

-## Possible Implementation of Attention Mechanism for English to Bangla Translation
+## Probable Implementation of Attention Mechanism for English to Bangla Translation
 MD Muhaimin Rahman
 contact: sezan92[at]gmail[dot]com